MandarGogate/av-challenge-website/challenge-data/data-spec.md

 \* From DEMAND, we only select one channel per soundscape.
 Moreover, we don't consider soundscapes assigned to the "domestic" category to avoid overlapping with the sounds of the Clarity Challenge.
 Additionally, we remove the soundscape labeled as OMEETING because this example resembles the competing speaker scenario.

 \*\* From DNS, we remove sounds that belong to the *Fan* category to avoid overlapping with Clarity Challenge sounds.
-As a result there are 25 hours of data.
+As a result in our noise dataset there are 25 hours of data derived from DNS noises.

 ## Training, development, evaluation data